RupeshMaddala/portfolio/README.md

-# Ravi Kiran - Portfolio
+# Rupesh Maddala - Portfolio

 A modern, responsive portfolio website built with Next.js and React to showcase my skills, projects, and experience.